Manuela Surgeon - MTS Psychotherapy

 Professional background information

-I have 25 years experience working in NHS and independent mental health services hospitals and community services.
+I have over 25 years experience working in NHS and independent mental health services hospitals and community services.
 My experience is working with clients, who experience a range of mental health conditions.
 My areas of expertise is recurrent anxiety, depression, past and recent trauma related to abuse, relationship problems, self-harm and self-esteem.

 Treating my clients with respect and dignity is vital to me and making a positive difference to their lives.
 I am passionate about mental health and reducing stigma.
 It's important to convey hope and that help is available.
 Letting people know that they do not have to suffer in silence when experiencing mental health issues.